 - Your company's current strengths and weaknesses - take a look back and leverage your internal operational data, sales, profitability data and customer data to better understand this.

 One of the best ways to really understand how your business is doing is by listening to your customers.
 They have a wealth of information that they can share with you if you regularly speak to them that will give you clear indicators and directions on where you should be taking your business to move forward into the future.
+Additionally, leveraging advanced tools like an AI presentation maker can help you effectively communicate and showcase these valuable insights to internal teams and stakeholders.

 Ideally, you want to be talking to a mix of your customer base.
 That includes: